Were you or a loved one recently diagnosed with CRPS?

 If you’re suffering from chronic pain as a result of a workplace injury, it’s vital you talk to a lawyer who can protect your well-being by securing the full and fair workers’ compensation or disability benefits owed to you.

 At Murphy Law Firm, our team of experienced lawyers has represented injured workers in and around Great Falls, MT for over two decades.
-With over 65 years of combined experience, we can provide the professional legal representation you need to start you on the road to recovery following a CRPS diagnosis.
+With 75+ combined years of experience, we can provide the professional legal representation you need to start you on the road to recovery following a CRPS diagnosis.

 Why hire Murphy Law Firm?